 photo of KIWI Arts Group gallery exterior

-KIWI arts GROUP is a publishing house featuring the renowned American photographer William John Kennedy historic collection of Andy Warhol and Robert Indiana photographs.
+KIWI arts GROUP is an Art Company featuring the renowned American photographer William John Kennedy and his historic collection of Andy Warhol and Robert Indiana photographs.

-Kiwi Arts Group was founded in 2010 to serve as an exclusive William John Kennedy archive photographed in the early 1960s at a time when Kennedy forged a friendship with both Andy Warhol and Robert Indiana.
-The images capture the two artists in an unprecedented way with their soon-to-be iconic works at the seminal point of their careers and birth of the Pop Art movement.
+In the early 1960s, William John Kennedy, a young advertising photographer forged a friendship with both Andy Warhol and Robert Indiana.
+The images he created in 1963-1964 capture the two artists in an unprecedented way depicting their soon-to-be iconic works at the seminal point of their careers and at the birth of the Pop Art movement.
 It was as if Kennedy was prescient of their unimaginable future fame.
-The collection includes art notables Andy Warhol, Robert Indiana, Roy Lichtenstein, Marisol, Agnes Martin, Claes Oldenburg, Mario Amaya, Dorothy Miller, Henry Geldzahler, and Warhol Superstars Taylor Mead & UltraViolet Warhol Superstar.
+The William John Kennedy archive includes portraits of not only Andy Warhol and Robert Indiana but also Roy Lichtenstein, Marisol, Agnes Martin, Claes Oldenburg, Mario Amaya, Dorothy Miller, Henry Geldzahler, and Warhol Superstars Taylor Mead & UltraViolet.

-The film was created to tell the untold story of William John Kennedy’s truly historic body of work, directly from the voices that were present in the 1960s New York art scene–and today’s historians reflecting on the past.
-Starring the famed LOVE artist Robert Indiana, Warhol Superstars Ultra Violet and Taylor Mead, and Eric Shiner the Director of The Andy Warhol Museum.
+The film was created to tell the untold story of William John Kennedy’s truly historic body of work, directly from the voices that were present in the 1960s New York art scene including Robert Indiana, Ultra Violet and Taylor Mead.
+The film includes interviews with art historians Eric Shiner the Director of The Andy Warhol Museum.